Jayashri-MCA23/MAP/README.md

 step1:Save the HTML file with .html extension.

-step2:Click the "Go Live" button.A new browser window will open, displaying top 3 words
+step2:Click the "Go Live" button.A new browser window will open, displaying map moving from one place to another place.

 ****Future Enhancement:****